django/django/docs/asgi.rst

 Strings and Unicode
 -------------------

-In this document, *byte string* refers to ``str`` on Python 2 and ``bytes`` on Python 3.
-If this type still supports Unicode codepoints due to the underlying implementation, then any values should be kept within the lower 8-byte range.
+In this document, and all sub-specifications, *byte string* refers to ``str`` on Python 2 and ``bytes`` on Python 3.
+If this type still supports Unicode codepoints due to the underlying implementation, then any values should be kept within the 0 - 255 range.

 *Unicode string* refers to ``unicode`` on Python 2 and ``str`` on Python 3.
-This document will never specify just *string* - all strings are one of the two types.
+This document will never specify just *string* - all strings are one of the two exact types.

 Some serializers, such as ``json``, cannot differentiate between byte strings and unicode strings; these should include logic to box one type as